Medium Format Desert Photography of Capitol Reef National Park

 Images Made with the Arca-Swiss Rm3di and Hasselblad CFV 100C

 Working with the technical camera system creates a meditative space where I can fully immerse myself in the scene before me.
 The precise movements and deliberate setup process naturally lead to more contemplative compositions.
-This approach proved particularly valuable when working with compositions that require subtle adjustments in camera position which can dramatically affect how the light reveals texture and form in the landscape.

 Schneider-Kreuznach Apo-Digitar 5.6/120 asph.
 Lens